objectified/vdist/README.md

 *Q: Why didn't you just plug into setuptools/distutils, or an existing build tool like PyBuilder?*

 I could have done that, but it seemed that it would get a little messy.
 Having said that, I'm all ears when people want such a thing.

+*Q: Any future plans for vdist?*

+I have a few ideas, but I'm also very interested in hearing input for vdist from you.
+The following features jump to mind for now:

+- smoke testing the installation of the resulting OS packages on a fresh Docker image

+- the ability to commit a provisioned Docker image during the build run to a Docker registry

+- integrating with (for example) PyBuilder

+But like I said, I'm all open to ideas.

+## How to contribute
+I would certainly appreciate your help!
+Issues, feature requests and pull requests are more than welcome.
+I'm guessing I would need much more effort creating more profiles, but any help is appreciated!